Vasqq/linkedup-reliability-engine/README.md

 Updates user reliability scores on a custom smart contract.

-The project is fully decentralized post-data publishing and offers a novel approach to bridging Web2 and Web3 user reputation systems.
+The project is fully decentralized post-data publishing and offers a novel approach to bridging Web2 and Web3 user reliability systems.

 > **Note:** LinkedUp (the mobile application) is still in development and has not yet been released.
 Live tests involving real users have been performed and are showcased in the video demo in the submission folder.